MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-authentication.md

 ---
 title: Run As Accounts for Network Monitoring in Operations Manager
-description: This article describes how configure the Run As accounts required to discover network devices in Operations Manager.
+description: This article describes how to configure the Run As accounts required to discover network devices in Operations Manager.
 author: jyothisuri
 ms.author: jsuri
 manager: mkluck